Cabarita, New South Wales: Demographics

 According to the of Population, there were 1,933 people in Cabarita.
 63.1% of people were born in Australia.
 The next most common country of birth was China at 5.8%.
 67.1% of people spoke only English at home.
 Other languages spoken at home included Mandarin 5.6% and Cantonese 4.9%.
 The most common responses for religion in Cabarita were Catholic 37.6%, No Religion 26.8% and Anglican 8.9%.

 Transport

-Cabarita ferry wharf provides access to the Parramatta River ferry services.
+Cabarita ferry wharf is served by Parramatta River ferry services.